boutquin/Ruby-On-Rails-7-Tutorial/README.md

 ## Acknowledgments

-- **Michael Hartl:** Special thanks to Michael Hartl for his excellent [Ruby on Rails Tutorial](https://www.railstutorial.org), which provided the foundation for this project.
+- **Michael Hartl:** Special thanks to Michael Hartl for his excellent [Ruby on Rails 7 Tutorial](https://www.railstutorial.org), which provided the foundation for this project.

 ---

-Developed by **Pierre G. Boutquin** while working through the Rails Tutorial by Michael Hartl.
+Developed by **Pierre G. Boutquin** while working through the [Ruby on Rails 7 Tutorial](https://www.railstutorial.org) by [Michael Hartl](https://www.michaelhartl.com/).